alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 <figcaption>Hop on the wagon and let’s go!</figcaption>
 </figure>

-To connect to the bridge, go to <a href="https://portal-bridge.wormhole-testnet.alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://portal-bridge.wormhole-testnet.alephium.org/" rel="noopener" target="_blank">https://portal-bridge.wormhole-testnet.alephium.org</a>
+To connect to the bridge, go to <a href="https://portal-bridge.wormhole-testnet.alephium.org/" data-href="https://portal-bridge.wormhole-testnet.alephium.org/">https://portal-bridge.wormhole-testnet.alephium.org</a>

 ![](image_cb924097f9.png)